gvwilson/thirdbit/src/fiction/leaderboard/index.md

 He chose the date.
-The neurodegenerative disorder that had eaten away his muscle mass was a result of gene therapy for old age gone wrong.
+The neurodegenerative disorder that had eaten away his muscle mass was a result of a prematurely optimistic gene therapy for old age.
-His medical agent estimated a 98% probability that he had less than three months left.
+His medical agent estimated he only had a few weeks left.

 "So make it April fucking first," he told me.